Shashi Naidoo: Career

 In June 2018, Naidoo posted a defense of Israel's policy toward Hamas in the Gaza Strip on her Instagram account.
 Naidoo called Gaza a "shithole" and criticized Hamas for pursuing an "ambition to annihilate Israel."
 The post sparked outrage in South African media.
-Several of Naidoo's sponsors cut their ties with Naidoo as a result of the backlash.
+Several of Naidoo's sponsors cut their ties with Naidoo due to the backlash.
 After receiving death threats from advocates for an anti-Israel boycott, Naidoo apologized, retracted her comments, and deleted her Instagram post.
-Later she appeared at a news conference with members of the South African BDS movement and apologized again.
+Later, she appeared at a news conference with members of the South African BDS movement and apologized again.
 Israel barred her entry to join a program sponsored by the South African Council of Churches and the South African Jews for a Free Palestine.

 Personal life

 Naidoo is a Hindu by religion.
-She dated reality TV contestant Ismail Hendricks, who appeared on the show, The Apprentice South Africa, in 2005.
-She married Mark Sandler in December 2009, but divorced in 2011.
+She dated reality TV contestant Ismail Hendricks, who appeared on the show The Apprentice South Africa in 2005.
+She married Mark Sandler in December 2009 but divorced in 2011.

-In 2009 she was the second season celebrity winner of Tropika Island of Treasure.
+In 2009, she was the second-season celebrity winner of Tropika Island of Treasure.